matloff/TidyverseSkeptic/README.md

 *This is classical monopolistic behavior.*  It's not a monopoly in the financial sense, as Tidyverse is not directly enhancing RStudio's profitability, and, as noted, is not intentional.
-But the result is classicly monopolistic, in the sense of one product dominating a market.
+But the result is classicly monopolistic, in the sense of one product dominating a market, and attendant ills.

 A highly insidious consequence of monopolies is the stifling of innovation.
 The case of **data.table** discussed above is a fine case